 Kwizera Imani, a sophomore in aerospace engineering, originally grew up in Tanzania where he spent most of his childhood in a refugee camp.
 In 2008, Imani and his family were selected to start a new life in the United States, and soon after, Imani arrived in Des Moines, Iowa.

 As a junior at Linn-Mar High School, Sandra Thurn, BSEE’86 and MEngSE’96, wasn’t initially thinking about attending college.
 It was the early 60s and a time when women weren’t necessarily encouraged to pursue higher education.
-But a conversation with her high school adviser inspired what she calls a “change of heart.”
-The adviser, aware of [Continue Reading…]
+But a conversation with her high school advisor inspired what she calls a “change of heart.”
+The advisor, aware of …Continue reading “A lesson in lifelong learning”